marler8997/CSharpToD/Caveats.md

 class Foo2(T,K) { }
 ```
 .NET Generics are converted to D templates.
 The caveat is that the number of
 generic arguments is appended to the symbol name.
-This is because classes and
+This is because in D, classes
-templates cannot share names.
-This problem could have been resolved by making
+and templates cannot share names.
+This problem could have been resolved by
-all classes templates, but then you would have to include an empty template
+making all classes templates, but then you would have to include an empty
-parameter list any time you wanted to use the non-generic version.
+template parameter list any time you wanted to use a non-generic class.

 Namespaces To Modules
 --------------------------------------------------------------------------------